ckeditor/ckeditor4-docs/guides/dev/features/readonly/README.md

 ## Read-Only Mode on Startup

-CKEditor can be configured to open in the read-only mode on startup by setting the CKEDITOR.config.readOnly configuration option to `true`.
+CKEditor can be configured to open in the read-only mode on startup by setting the {@linkapi CKEDITOR.config.readOnly CKEDITOR.config.readOnly} configuration option to `true`.
 For example:

     config.readOnly = true;